skeema/skeema/doc/config.md

 For example, if you have multiple MySQL pools/clusters, each with multiple schemas, your schema repo layout will be of the format reporoot/hostname/schemaname/*.sql.
 Each hostname subdir will have a .skeema file defining a different host, and each schemaname subdir will have a .skeema file defining a different schema.
 If you run `skeema diff` from reporoot, diff'ing will be executed on all hosts and all schemas.
 But if you run `skeema diff` in some leaf-level schemaname subdir, only that schema (and the host defined by its parent dir) will be diffed.

+### Env variables

+For compatibility with the standard MySQL client, Skeema supports supplying the [password](options.md#password) option via the `MYSQL_PWD` environment variable.
+This may be inadvisable for security reasons, though.

+No other options have environment variable equivalents at this time.

 ### Priority of options set in multiple places

 The same option may be set in multiple places.
 Conflicts are resolved as follows, from lowest priority to highest:

 * Option default value
+* Environment variables (`MYSQL_PWD` only)
 * /etc/skeema
 * /usr/local/etc/skeema
 * ~/.my.cnf